Released: 30 November 1970 (UK), 27 November 1970 (US)

-It was written in August 1969, and inspired by Harrison’s friendship with Bob Dylan.
-It was written as a message of encouragement to Dylan, who was about to make a highly-anticipated return to live performing.
+The song was written in August 1969, and inspired by Harrison’s friendship with Bob Dylan.
+It was intended as a message of encouragement to Dylan, who was about to make a highly-anticipated return to live performing.

 I think that was very much influenced by Bob’s Nashville Skyline period.
 I actually wrote that the night before the Isle of Wight Festival in 1970 [sic].